saurabharora80/princess-theater/README.md

 * Fallback on a *Cached* copy of Lexicon movies if Upstream requests fail
     * Ideally via a transparent HTTP caching proxy like Nginx
+* Move the api-key to a AWS or K8 secret manager